pythonarcade/arcade/doc/tutorials/bundling_with_pyinstaller/index.rst

 PyInstaller_ is a tool for Python that lets you bundle up an entire Python application into a one-file executable bundle that you can easily share.
 Thankfully, it works great with Arcade_!

-Bundling a simple Arcade script
+Bundling a Simple Arcade Script
 -------------------------------

 To demonstrate how PyInstaller works, we will: